Andy Reid: Kansas City Chiefs (2013–present)

-Reid expected the Eagles to not extend him and was already preparing to hire a new coaching staff.
+Reid expected the Philadelphia Eagles to not extend him and was already preparing to hire a new coaching staff.
 Three teams reportedly had airplanes in Philadelphia to fly him to interviews.
 On January 4, 2013, Reid reached a five-year contract agreement to become the head coach of the Chiefs.

 On the same day, the Chiefs fired general manager Scott Pioli.
-Originally, Reid's contract made him the final authority in football matters, the same power he had in Philadelphia.
+Reid's contract made him the final authority in football matters, the same power he had in Philadelphia.
 A week later, however, the Chiefs hired John Dorsey, who had previously worked with Reid as an assistant in Green Bay, as general manager.
 Reid and Chiefs owner Clark Hunt announced that Dorsey would have the final say in personnel matters.
 On the same day, Hunt announced that Reid and Dorsey would report to him on an equal basis; in the past Chiefs coaches reported to the general manager.

+Alex Smith era (2013–2017)

+On February 27, 2013, the Chiefs agreed to trade their second round pick in the 2013 NFL draft and a conditional pick in the 2014 NFL draft to the San Francisco 49ers for quarterback Alex Smith.
+The deal became official at the beginning of the new league year on March 12.
+Reid would announce Smith to be their starting quarterback for the upcoming season.

 In Reid's first game as head coach, the Chiefs beat the Jacksonville Jaguars 28–2.
 It was the widest margin of victory for the Chiefs on opening day since they defeated the Denver Broncos in 1963 by a score of 59–7.

 In Week 3, Reid returned to Lincoln Financial Field in Philadelphia for a Thursday Night Football game between the Chiefs and his former team, the Philadelphia Eagles.
 As Reid walked out onto the field before the game started, the crowd gave him a standing ovation.
 The Chiefs went on to win 26–16 and Reid received a Gatorade shower from his team.

 Reid went on to lead the Chiefs to a 9–0 record to start the season, tied for the best start in franchise history.
 Despite losing five of their last seven games, the Chiefs finished with an 11–5 record to clinch a wild card spot in the AFC playoffs.
 In the wild card round, they were defeated by the Indianapolis Colts 45–44 after surrendering a 28-point lead in the third quarter.
+This was a remarkable turnaround from the previous season, in which the Chiefs finished with the worst record in franchise history at 2-14.